College Dropout Rates Of 2023 (Age, Demographics & Reasons)

 College Dropout Retention Rates

-1. The retention rate of students in the two-year college is reported to be 81%, while the retention rate of students in colleges with open admission is 62%.
+43. The retention rate of students in two-year colleges is reported to be 81%, while the retention rate of students in colleges with open admission is 62%.
 On the other hand, institutions with acceptance rates of less than 25% have retention rates of 97%.

-Moreover, institutions with acceptance rates of more than 25% have retention rates of 63%.
-Further, a 97% retention rate was recorded at private non-profit organizations without open admission policy.
+44. Moreover, institutions with acceptance rates of more than 25% have retention rates of 63%.
+Further, a 97% retention rate was recorded at private non-profit organizations without an open admission policy.

 The following table displays the retention rates of the students in different four-year organizations.